 Sharjah-based UAB has endured a difficult few months.
 Its chief executive left after the bank swung to a third-quarter loss on significant provisioning for soured loans.

-Sources had told Reuters that finding a buyer for CBQ's stake would be tricky because of UAB's specific problems as well as expectations of a slowdown in the United Arab Emirates' banking sector.For all the latest GCC news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Sources had told Reuters that finding a buyer for CBQ's stake would be tricky because of UAB's specific problems as well as expectations of a slowdown in the United Arab Emirates' banking sector.For all the latest banking and finance news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.